 Michelle: ‘I chose to do Veganuary for environmental reasons.
 I’ve massively reduced my meat and dairy intake, and can confirm I will now be choosing seitan over steak.'

 Kim: ‘I initially took part in Veganuary for the environment and my health, but I’ve since learned more about the harms of meat and dairy production.
 I started going vegan in 2020 and haven’t stopped!
 Never underestimate the versatility of mushrooms…'

 Dave: ‘Some advice for cheese lovers: if you go from dairy cheese to vegan cheese straight away, you’re likely to taste the difference more.
 But if you don’t have any cheese for a while, then try the vegan options, it tastes a lot better!’

 Jen: ‘I was already 90% vegetarian when I started Veganuary this year.
 I’ve enjoyed eating more mushrooms like Kim, and trying the range of vegan sausages out there.
 I haven't missed cheese as much as I’d thought, and I'll be continuing my vegan diet as much as I can.'

 - Make a list of meals and food you already eat that are unintentionally vegan.
 You’ll be surprised how many you can think of!

 - Still struggling with what to cook?
 Start with adapting your favourite meals to be vegan and go from there.
 It’s easier than you think.

 - Add more things to your diet before you begin to remove others.
 For example, eat more whole foods and grains.
 This will help you get familiar with them and you can explore new recipes.

-- Start by making small changes, like swapping out your milk/cream, or opting for plant-based chicken nuggets instead of the real thing (the Quorn ones are surprisingly very chicken-y).
-If you start with small changes, you’re more likely to stick to it.
+- Start by making small changes, like swapping out your milk, or opting for plant-based chicken nuggets instead of the real thing.

 Good stuff from elsewhere